Go to navigation Go to content

 Even if you meet these criteria, and can discharge the debt, if the IRS has placed a lien on any of your assets, bankruptcy cannot lift it.
 It can wipe out your personal obligation to pay the debt, and prevent the IRS from going after your bank account or wages, but if they recorded a tax lien on your property before you file for bankruptcy, the lien will remain.

-As can be seen, you can discharge income taxes under certain circumstances.
-Should you be in financial difficulty due to a tax burden, contact my office to discuss the possibility of bankruptcy.
+If you live in Burlington, Camden, Gloucester, Salem or Cumberland County, are in financial difficulty due to a tax burden, are thinking about bankruptcy, and are ready to take action, then call me right away at 856-432-4113 or contact me through this site to schedule an appointment in my Woodbury office to discuss your options.
 Even if all of your taxes do not meet these criteria, some of the debt load may be reduced, thus making it easier to pay the remainder.